PaperMC/PaperDocs/source/server/configuration.rst

 * disable-relative-projectile-velocity
     - **default**: false
-    - **description**: Instructs the server to ignore shooter velocity when calculating the velocity of an entities fired arrow.
+    - **description**: Instructs the server to ignore shooter velocity when calculating the velocity of a fired arrow.

 * disable-unloaded-chunk-enderpearl-exploit:
     - **default**: true